Limits and colimits of synthetic $\infty$-categories: Limits and colimits

-\begin{rmk} If $B$ is a Segal type then by Theorem \ref{rmkcorollary56}, $B^A:=A\rightarrow B$ is also a Segal type.
-Let $f:A\rightarrow B$, from Proposition \ref{proposition813} and the fact that covariance and contravariance are stable under substitution (precomposition) then the type families
+\begin{remark} If $B$ is a Segal type then by \Cref{rmkcorollary56}, $B^A:\equiv A\rightarrow B$ is also a Segal type.
+Let $f:A\rightarrow B$, from \Cref{proposition813} and the fact that covariance and contravariance are stable under substitution (precomposition) then the type families